shaurya-src/sudo-ku/Readme.md

 1. ***Lorem Ipsum***

-`Project` is designed to be easy to use.
+`sudo KU` is designed to be easy to use.
 Lorem ipsum dolor sit amet, consectetur adipiscing elit.

 2. ***Lorem Ipsum***